mgreenberry/MS4-sweetsntreats/README.md

 * MM/YY - 0424
 * CVC - 242

+If using the Developer Server please use the following details for superuser login: -

+  * michaelg
+  * BS2208df

+Or create a user from 'My Account'

+If using the Heroku Server then please use the following details for superuser login: -

+  * michaelgreenberry
+  * BS2208df

+Or create a user from 'My Account'

 ## Table of contents
 1. [UX - User Experience](#ux-user-experience)
    * [User Stories](#user-stories)